-The one-day TEAMS state competitions take place at more than 150 locations nationwide in February and March through a partnership with high school educators, universities, corporations, and professional organizations.
-More than 10,000 students will compete during the competition window—vying for day, division, and state rankings and awards.
+The one-day TEAMS state competitions take place nationwide in February and March through a partnership with middle school and high school educators and professional organizations.
+More than 10,000 students will compete during the competition window—vying for division and state rankings and awards.

 TEAMS helps to:

 - increase student knowledge about what engineers do and their impact on society.